andyjamesn/tailwindcss-minimal-setup/README.md

 npm run dev
 ```

-To build optimized version of your custom CSS, simply run:
+To build optimized version of custom CSS, simply run:

 ```bash
 # if you are using npm